ocpi/ocpi/mod_tariffs.md

 ### 1.1 Push model

-When the CPO creates a new Tariff they push them to the eMSPs by calling the [PUT](#222-put-method) on the eMSPs Tariffs endpoint with the newly create Tariff object
+When the CPO creates a new Tariff they push them to the eMSPs by calling the [PUT](#222-put-method) on the eMSPs Tariffs endpoint with the newly created Tariff object.

 Any changes to the Tariff(s) in the CPO system can be send to the eMSP system by calling either [PUT](#222-put-method) or [PATCH](#223-patch-method) on the eMSPs Tariffs endpoint with the updated Tariff object.